 We men in the landing craft sat, mute.
-Our Higgins Boat pitched steeply in the surf.
+The Higgins boat pitched steeply in the surf as we approached shore.
 Nearly flat-bottomed, with a rectangular shape and only a four-foot draft, the boat was able to pull up close to the beach.
 Although the craft was open on top, a metal armor plate along the sides made it partially bullet-resistant.
-Roy and I rode side-by-side.
-Roy's good-natured features had frozen in a blank expression.
+Roy and I rode side by side.
+Roy’s good-natured features had frozen in a blank expression.

 When we neared the beach, a Marine unlatched the ramp that formed the bow of the boat.
 The hinged ramp opened, and we rushed down into chest-deep water, holding our rifles above our heads in the continuing rain.
 Japanese artillery shells exploded around us.
+Noise roared, continuous, like the clamor of an enraged crowd.
+Sharp punctuations – individual explosions – added to the din.
 Bodies of Japanese and American soldiers floated everywhere.
 I smelled death, as bullets sliced into the water.
 Blood stained the tide washing onto the beach.

-Navajo belief forbids contact with the dead, but Roy and I waded through floating bodies, intent on not becoming one of them.
+Navajo belief forbids contact with the dead, but we waded through floating bodies, intent on not becoming one of them.
 Close your mind, I told myself.
 I tried not to think about all those dead men, their chindi violently released from this life.
 I am a Marine.
 Marines move forward.
 I tried to make myself numb.

-We pushed bodies and parts of bodies aside, fought our way forward, and finally fell gasping on the beach.
+We pushed bodies and parts of bodies aside, some looking more like raw beef than the limbs of human beings, fought our way forward, and finally fell gasping on the beach.

-On shore, we found our assigned unit.
-We hauled small folding shovels from our backpacks.
-Making ourselves as small as possible, crouching on the beach about 150 yards from the surf, we performed our first battle duty: digging foxholes.
-Every feverish thrust and twist of the shovel brought us closer to crude shelter.
-Enemy fire exploded around us.
+We found General Vandergrift, who assigned us to Signal Officer Lieutenant Hunt.
+Following Hunt’s orders, we moved to the tree line on the edge of the beach and hauled small folding shovels from our backpacks.
+Making ourselves as small as possible, crouching at the tree line, about 150 yards from the surf, we performed our first battle duty: digging foxholes.
+Every feverish thrust and twist of the shovel brought us closer to crude shelter from land-based bullets, but nothing would protect us from the bombs and bullets dropping from the sky.
+Enemy fire exploded around us from every direction.
 Rainwater filled the holes as we dug.

 “All those bodies in the water,” I said to Roy.